 The statistical representation of the relation between the survival time of a firm and specific variables is known as the hazard rate model of the duration of the life of a firm.
-According to the model a given firm j faces a hazard rate (h_j) that is a function of a baseline hazard rate (h_0), which all firms face, transformed by a set of explanatory variables (X) through a vector of parameters (β).
+According to the model a given firm j faces a hazard rate (h_j) that is a function of a baseline hazard rate (h_0) , which all firms face, transformed by a set of explanatory variables (X) through a vector of parameters (β) .
 The hazard rate model can be written in the form $h_j(t) = f\left(h_0(t), \phi(X, \beta)\right)$.

-In this model, two firms with the same birth date will face a different hazard function if, and only if, their other characteristics are different.
+Under this model, two firms with the same birth date will face a different hazard function if, and only if, their other characteristics are different.
 By definition, the model seems a natural solution to understand the temporal pattern of survival and to identify the covariates that could be related significantly to survival.
 Additionally, it is also a good solution for working with longitudinal datasets, characterized by right censored data and other types of selection issues.

 An empirical application of the model implies the specification of a functional form for the hazard function.
 One of the most common options is the proportional hazard model: $h_j(t) = h_0(t)\phi(X,\beta)$.
-In this specification, the shape of the hazard function is the same for all individuals, and variations in the explanatory variables will translate into parallel displacements of this function, thereby affecting only the scale of the hazard function and not its shape.
+The name derives from the fact that the hazard that a firm faces is proportional to the baseline hazard.
+In other words, the shape of the hazard function is the same for all individuals, and variations in the explanatory variables will translate into parallel displacements of this function, thereby affecting only the scale of the hazard function and not its shape.
 Given the fact that the hazard is a conditional probability and, therefore, must be positive, a convenient functional form for $\phi(X,Y)$ is exponential.

-Hence the hazard a subject j faces is written in the following form: $h_j\left(t\right)=h_0\left(t\right)e^{(X,\beta)}$.
-Note that this particular functional form offers the advantage of a very convenient interpretation of the estimated coefficients, since $\beta=\frac{\partial \ln\phi(X,\beta)}{\partial X}$.
+Hence the hazard a subject j faces is written in the following form: $h_j(t) = h_0(t)e^{(X,\beta)}$.
+Note that this particular functional form offers the advantage of a very convenient interpretation of the estimated coefficients, since $\beta = \frac{\partial \ln \phi(X,\beta)}{\partial X}$.
 This means that the coefficient of one explanatory variable is the constant proportional effect of a unit increase of this variable on the conditional probability of exiting.

-The assumption made for the functional form of $\phi(X,Y)$ is widely accepted, the same does not happening for the functional form of the baseline hazard, since different parametric specifications of the hazard function display different duration dependence behaviours.
-Positive (negative) duration dependence implies that the likelihood of failure (exit) at time t, conditional on the duration up to t, is increasing (decreasing) in t.
+The assumption made for the functional form of $\phi(X,Y)$ is widely accepted, the same does not happening for the functional form of the baseline hazard, since different parametric specifications of the hazard function display different duration dependence behaviors.
+Positive (negative) duration dependence implies that the likelihood of failure at time t, conditional on the duration up to t, is increasing (decreasing) in t.
 A priori it is not obvious which distribution is most appropriate even when economic theory provides some clues concerning the way the baseline hazard varies over time.
 In case of doubt, one line of action to consider is to make no assumption about the functional form of the baseline hazard.
 Such a method was first suggested by Cox (1972) and the resulting models are called semi-parametric.
-Cox (1972) also suggested that the proportional hazard model could be easily extended, to account for time varying covariates.
+Cox (1972) also suggested that the proportional hazard model could be easily extended to account for time varying covariates.
 This is what we will approach next.